shredthaGNAR/list-of-my-starred-repos/README.md

 * [MrOtherGuy/bookmark-batch-updater](https://github.com/MrOtherGuy/bookmark-batch-updater): A webextension tool to update multiple bookmarks at once
 * [Rob--W/bookmark-container-tab](https://github.com/Rob--W/bookmark-container-tab): Firefox add-on to add "Open in Container Tab" menu item to bookmark menus
 * [aaFn/Bookmark-search-plus-2](https://github.com/aaFn/Bookmark-search-plus-2): Displays and filters bookmarks on search string, show parent folders.
 This is a Web Extension add-on version of the old "Bookmark search plus" XUL extension published by Alice0775, not working anymore in latest Firefox, and which was very useful.
+* [last-arg/bookmark_with_pocket](https://github.com/last-arg/bookmark_with_pocket): Browser extension that adds bookmark to Pocket if rules allow it
 * [vaeth/bookmarkdupes](https://github.com/vaeth/bookmarkdupes): A WebExtension which can display/remove duplicate bookmarks or empty folders
 * [codeverland/bookmarks](https://github.com/codeverland/bookmarks): :bookmark: :star: Collection of public dev bookmarks, shared with :heart: from www.codever.land
+* [gietema/bookmarks](https://github.com/gietema/bookmarks): Script that syncs pocket to my bookmarks page
 * [brian-girko/bookmarks-commander](https://github.com/brian-girko/bookmarks-commander): A two-panel bookmarks manager which is similar to the well-known Total Commander.
 * [cadeyrn/bookmarks-organizer](https://github.com/cadeyrn/bookmarks-organizer): With the Bookmarks Organizer it's easy to put order in your bookmarks.
 The Bookmarks Organizer finds no longer working bookmarks, redirects, duplicates and more!
 * [mabdelaal86/bookmarks_gkeep](https://github.com/mabdelaal86/bookmarks_gkeep): Copy bookmarks from Google Keep into Pocket/Instapaper